Last updated on July 13th, 2019

 If you’re looking for a luxurious stay, San Francisco has plenty of options for that too.
 I truly believe that San Francisco can be enjoyed by all budgets, it’s just about being smart about how you spend your money in the city.

-If you’re looking for more ideas of what to do in San Francisco and California as a whole, make sure to check out my recent bucket-list post I put together about the top 101 things to do in California.
+If you’re looking for more ideas of what to do in San Francisco and California as a whole, make sure to check out my recent bucket-list post I put together about the top fun places to go in California.

 Guest post by Mimi McFadden